OrangeEgg1937/GAMES101-Assignment/assignment2/README.md

 ![Cross Product](https://blackpawn.com/texts/pointinpoly/diag02.jpg)

-The basic idea of the cross product method is to use cross products to check the point P is on the Top of Edge AP or Bottom of Edge AP.
+The basic idea of the cross product method is to use cross products to check the point P is on the Top of Edge AB or Bottom of Edge AB.
 (In cross product, it means pointing up or down.)

 To figure out whether the point P should "Top" or "Bottom", we can use the cross product with a reference edge, which is the cross product that related to the third point C. Then if they are in the same direction, the value of the cross product will be positive, otherwise, it will be negative.
 (Because poining to the same direction means theta = 0)